Cyphrme/Coze/README.md

 Tight coupling to cryptographic primitives creates significant technical debt that becomes increasingly expensive to address over time.
 Quantum computing and other security threats require the ability to adapt cryptographic systems quickly.
-Coze aims to, as an intentional byproduct of standardization, prevent projects from accumulating this kind of debt, ensuring they remain adaptable to future cryptographic needs.
+Coz aims to, as an intentional byproduct of standardization, prevent projects from accumulating this kind of debt, ensuring they remain adaptable to future cryptographic needs.